gcovr/gcovr/doc/source/guide/exclusion-markers.rst

     all following lines (including the current line) are ignored until a ``GCOVR_EXCL_STOP`` marker is encountered.
--   If ``GCOVR_EXCL_BR_*`` markers are used the same exclusion rules apply as above, with the difference beeing that they are only taken into account for branch coverage.
+-   If ``GCOVR_EXCL_BR_*`` markers are used the same exclusion rules apply as above, with the difference being that they are only taken into account for branch coverage.

 Instead of ``GCOVR_*``,